 For losses that are not directly financial, you can recover non-economic damages.

 Examples of non-economic damages include:

 Non-economic damages can be more difficult to prove.
-However, the Law Offices of Jay Knispel, LLC, works with leading financial experts to prove your losses.
+However, the Law Offices of Jay Knispel Personal Injury Lawyers, works with leading financial experts to prove your losses.